rvatanme/Semiconductor_Band_Structure_Calculation_EPM/README.md

 These symmetric and asymmetric pseudo-potential is provided as inputs of EMP calculations.
 In EPM, they are measured experimentally.

 ## Pseudo-Potential Concept
+The concept of pseudopotentials was introduced by Fermi to study high-lying atomic states.
+Afterwards, Hellman proposed that pseudopotentials be used for calculating the energy levels of the alkali metals.
+The wide spread usage of pseudopotentials did not occur until the late 1950s, when activity in the area of condensed matter physics began to accelerate.
+The main advantage of using pseudopotentials is that only valence electrons have to be considered.
+The core electrons are treated as if they are frozen in an atomic-like configuration.
+As a result, the valence electrons are thought to move in a weak one-electron potential.

+The pseudopotential method is based on the orthogonalized plane wave (OPW) method.
+In this method, the crystal wavefuntion  is constructed to be orthogonal to the core states.
+This is accomplished by expanding  as a smooth part of symmetrized combinations of Bloch functions , augmented with a linear combination of core states.
+This is expressed as